Jack Sparrow (song): Background and recording

 "Jack Sparrow" was written by The Lonely Island during the summer of 2010.
 The comedy troupe, in the same fashion to the recording process for their debut, Incredibad, rented a house in Los Angeles and created a makeshift studio where they would record songs.
 The troupe had the premise for the song initially, and while trying to find the perfect person for the guest spot, Schaffer mentioned Michael Bolton, and according to Samberg, "our eyes all widened.
 We decided, in that moment, that we wouldn't rest until we got him to do it."
 The trio reached out to Bolton's management, who admitted that he was a fan of the troupe's musical comedy.
 However, he was concerned regarding the harsh language used in the first few takes of the song.
 "They were sending me lyrics and I was reading them and I was thinking, 'This is funny.'
 Then I’d get to another line, [...] and I would say, 'Nope, I don't think I could be intoxicated enough to read this line,'" recalled Bolton.
 The track's lyrics kept transforming with each version per Bolton's request to tone down the "intense" and "off-color" language but the trio stayed with the singer throughout due to their desire to have him appear in the song.
 Bolton appreciated their making his requested alterations to the song.
 The troupe was eventually able to get Bolton to do the song after they "begged him over and over again until he finally cracked," according to Andy Samberg.
 Bolton's portions of the song still include one use of the words "fuck" and "pussy", both quotes from Scarface.

 Bolton recorded his vocals for the track on a night off in Atlanta, with instructions from The Lonely Island through Skype.

 Following the shoot, Bolton posted a message to his website: "Working with Andy, Akiva and Jorma on the Jack Sparrow digital short was one of the highlights of my career and most memorable experiences of my life.
 For the few people on the planet who might not know, these guys are brilliant, funny and beyond super talented.
 They made me do things I never would have expected to be comfortable with and I'm so glad I did.
 Truly grateful to be a part of this project and CANNOT WAIT for the chance to work with the guys again.
 Now Back To The Good Part."
+(The last sentence is a reference to the phrase sung in the video where Bolton pops into frame wearing a pirate hat, again hijacking the Lonely Island club theme.)